DManthoko/cinomod-dev-website/src/posts/2_11ty_favicon_and_syntax_highlighting.md

 Before specifying a favicon to use on my site, of course, I would first need to have a favicon that I can use. [favicon.io](https://favicon.io/) is a free Favicon generator site, which is what I used to create my favicons.

-In my case, I used the **text -> ico** option to create my favicon.
+I used the **text -> ico** option to create my favicon.
 The site allows you to download the generated favicons as a zip file.
 The extracted folder would contain a favicon.ico file, and a few other png files.
 I copied the favicon.ico and related images to my src/img/favicon folder.

 Although the images have been included in the src folder, they aren't automatically included in the output folder.
 In the [.eleventy.js](https://github.com/11ty/eleventy-base-blog/blob/main/.eleventy.js) file, you will see the following two lines: